Beat (police): History

 Before the advent of police radio, beats were organized by watchmen and constables in towns and cities to cover specific areas, usually shown on a map in the police station and given some sort of name or number.
 Officers would be assigned a beat by their sergeant and sometimes given a card indicating that the officer should be at a particular point at set times, usually 30 to 45 minutes apart.
 The points would usually be telephone booths, call boxes, police boxes, sentry boxes, or public houses, where it would be possible to phone the officer should he be needed to respond to an incident.
 The officer would remain at the point for a set amount of time, typically five minutes, and then patrol the area, gradually making his way to the next point.

 Sometime during an officer's shift, he could expect a supervisory officer to meet him at one of the points.
 This ensured the beat patrol was being correctly carried out and was an opportunity to discuss problems.
 The supervisor would sign the officer or constable's pocket book, ensuring that it was up to date.
 Missing a point or a supervisor meeting often resulted in disciplinary action.
-Officers typically had many limitations on what they could do their beat and were dissuaded from forming close bonds with their community.
+Officers typically had many limitations on what they could do on their beat and were dissuaded from forming close bonds with their community.
 In the United Kingdom, police constables were not allowed to converse with passerby or pass the time with other constables unless it was necessary to perform their duties.

 The same principles extended to beats patrolled on bicycles or in motor vehicles.
 Even with radio communication, the patrol vehicle would be expected to visit and remain at certain points at particular times, allowing supervisors to meet up with the patrolling officer or to give a visible police presence at times when this was deemed particularly needed.

 Chief Constable Captain Athelstan Popkess of the Nottingham City Police is credited with being largely responsible for transforming British police from their Victorian era beat policing model to the modern reactive response model, through his development of the Mechanized Division, which used two-way radio communication between police command and patrol cars.
 Popkess and the Nottingham City Police would expand the reactive response model, including overlaying mobile patrol areas on top of several existing foot beats; allowing responding Mechanized Division officers to collect colleagues on foot and take them to incidents; "snatch-plans" to pot up police cars at key road junctions in the event of serious crimes; and the use of unmarked vehicles.
 Around the same period, police in other countries such as the United States also began to reorganize their traditional beat systems to use advances in policing technology.